 Learn the effective use of semicolons.

-This handout explains the purpose of a semicolon [;], which is used to join together complete sentence parts.
+This resource explains the purpose of a semicolon [;], which is to join together complete sentence parts.

 Semicolons are often used to correct comma splices, which is what happens when we connect two independent clauses with a comma when there is no coordinating conjunction:

-This sentence contains a comma splice.
+This sentence is a comma splice, a type of run-on sentence.
 While the instinct in correcting comma splices is to use a semicolon here, simply adding a coordinating conjunction would correct the comma splice:

 One common mistake is to use words like “however” or “therefore” as coordinating conjunctions.
 However, they are not.
 When connecting two independent clauses with a comma and a word like “however” or “therefore,” you can either divide the sentence into two sentences, or use a semicolon, which can be used to connect two independent clauses without a coordinating conjunction.